rillig/gobco/README.md

 # GOBCO - Golang Branch Coverage

-Branch coverage measurement tool for golang.
+Gobco measures branch coverage of Go code.

-It is intended to be used in addition to `go test -cover`, rather than replacing it.
+Gobco should be used in addition to `go test -cover`, rather than replacing it.
-For example, gobco doesn't detect when a whole function or method is not covered by tests.
+For example, gobco does not detect functions or methods that are completely unused, it only notices them if they contain any conditions or branches.
 Gobco also doesn't cover `select` statements.

 ## Installation